noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- referential transparency: since pure functions dont have side effects; a term is equivalent ot the term to which it reduces
+  - i.e. you can replace the lhs of a fn with its rhs, and vice versa
+- natural induction: ...
+- structural induction: ...
+- object oriented decomposition: mixes data with operations on the data
+  - useful if theres:
+    - a need for encapsulation and data abstraction
+    - add new kinds of data (but hard to add new kinds of operations)
+  - however, increases complexity and adds new dependencies to classes
+- pattern matching: the fn approach to decomposition
+- dynamic binding: key to OOP: where a method is dependent on the runtime type of the receiver of a method
+  - i.e. dependent on where the method is defined within the hierarcy of classes
 - data abstraction: the ability to choose different implementations of data, logic, etc witout affecting consumers expectations or interface contract
   - enables you to evolve and optimize programs overtime with 0 impact on consumers
 - category theory: